CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 #### Exploratory Graphic

-We display the horizontal axis using a square root transform, which is may stabilize the variation of a percentage.
+We display the horizontal axis using a square root transform, which may stabilize the variation of a percentage.

 ``` r
 rawprobs %>%